Quick, name one fact about Finland.

 But, as luck would have it, during the writing of this piece I happened to be doing an interview with Rob Zombie for an unrelated reason.
 So I decided to ask him if he had ever toured Finland and if he could confirm its existence.

 "That's a good question," Zombie said.
 "I don't think I've ever been to Finland, I've certainly been around the area but I don't think I've ever been there.
 So I don't have photographic evidence."

 "I have seen a blurry photo of it walking through the woods like Sasquatch, so perhaps it does exist."

 Wow, thanks for the help Rob.

-I mean, if Rob Zombie hasn't toured in Finland, it can't exist.
+I mean if Rob Zombie hasn't toured in Finland they can't exist.
 Rob Zombie is awesome.

 Jack asked for his last name not to be used because some people are pretty ticked off at him regarding the theory.
 He still gets messages regularly, some sending 3,000 word diatribes about how Finland really is a country and others "just send the word 'Finland' for some reason."